 Beavers were hunted to extinction in Britain over 400 years ago.
 Now, thanks to sensitive reintroduction projects they are being returned in some places, allowing us to see just how amazing these natural engineers are at helping to improve wetlands and rivers for all sorts of associated wildlife.

 To give them a secure future we need a clear beaver strategy for England and any delay will put those beavers already living amongst us at risk.
-Please join us in asking the Government to stick with plans to publish a national beaver strategy as soon as possible, so these amazing native creatures can return to English waters for good.
-Please #backthebeaver!
+We have been supporting colleagues across the county in asking the Government to stick with plans to publish a national beaver strategy as soon as possible, so these amazing native creatures can return to English waters for good.

 Why not Worcestershire?